EvanForsythe/BB485/week01.md

 ## <ins>**Course structure**<ins>

 ### **Course Overview**:
-BB485 is an advanced, upper-level course designed to give students first-hand experience performing real bioinformatics analyses akin to academic/biotech-industry research.
+BB485 is an advanced, upper-level course designed to give students first-hand experience performing real bioinformatics analyses akin to academic/biotech industry research.

 This class will be structured similar to a graduate-level course that you would encounter in biology-related masters or PhD program.
 This format will take some adjustment, but will ultimately be great preparation for the 'real world' (or at least one sector of the 'real world')

 Compared to introductory biology courses, you can expect this course to:
 - **Place a strong emphasis on projects.** Academic/industry research is driven by results.
 Similarly, this course will mainly be project-based.
 - **Place a less emphasis on exams and quizzes.** We will not have exams in this course.
 Instead, student learning is focused on developing critical-thinking, problem-solving, and trouble-shooting skills in an applied context.
-- **Final projects will constitute real, publishable research.** By the end of the term, you will contribute to real research.
-You'll be conducting novel analyses and asking questions that your instructor doesn't already know the answer to (nobody know the answer.
+- **Include a final projects that constitutes real, publishable research.** By the end of the term, you will contribute to real research.
+You'll be conducting novel analyses and asking questions that your instructor doesn't already know the answer to (nobody knows the answer!
 That's scientific inquiry!).

 ### **Grading structure:**

 ![Points structure of BB 485](/Images/Week01/points_piechart.png)

 **Tutorial Assignments:** Each Tuesday will begin with an interactive tutorial, which will include a small assignment.
-Students will most often complete tutorial assignments by the end of class.
+Students will most often complete their tutorial assignments by the end of class.

 **Project Write-ups:** We will spend Thursdays working on a much more in depth analysis of real biological datasets.
 These analyses will require much more time, trouble shooting, and computational power to accomplish.
 These analyses will constitute the weekly project write-ups.
 These weekly projects are the major emphasis of the course because they are your chance to apply your bioinformatics skillset to real-world bioinformatic analyses.

 ![Assignment timeline](/Images/Week01/assignment_timeline.png)

-**Project makeup work:** You will be allowed to revise and resubmit two of the six weekly project write-ups after grading.
+**Project makeup allowance:** You will be allowed to revise and resubmit two of the six weekly project write-ups after grading.
 This means that you'll have a chance to improve your score on write-ups, which will have a large positive impact on your grade in the class.

 <br />
 <br />